mobiwek61/mobiwek61menu/README.md

 # mobiwek61menu
-1/17/2025 popup as param, iPhone infobutton bug fixed
+1/17/2025 popup as json param, iPhone infobutton bug fixed
 *mobi is "mobile", wek61 is "weka" with the "a" shown as hexadecimal.
 The awkward name is to eliminate possible name clashes with other entities.*

 ## Overview of mobiwek61menu